nus-CS3219/RabbitMQ-Tutorial/README.md

 1. Open the `consumer.js` file and comment out or remove the line `channel.ack(message);` which acknowledges the successful processing of a message by the consumer.
 2. Restart the consumer by running `node consumer.js`.
-3. Send a message from the web interface.
+3. Start the producer and send a message from the web interface.
 4. Observe the output in the consumer terminal.
 You should see the message being logged.
 5. Stop and restart the consumer multiple times.
 What do you observe?
 Compare this behavior to when the acknowledgment (`ack`) is used.